 Smart ABC programme

-Smart solutions make innovative use of ICTs to improve quality of life, efficiency of services, productivity and competitiveness.
-ITU has created a unique platform bringing together artificial intelligence, a key enabler of smart, with emerging applications in digital financial services and urban living.
-The second edition of our Smart ABC Programme at ITU Telecom World 2018 focuses on the latest technological, business and policy developments at the intersection of these three critical fields of the smart age.
+Technological developments in artificial intelligence, digital financial services and smart cities make innovative use of ICTs to improve quality of life, efficiency of services, productivity and competitiveness.
+ITU has created a unique platform bringing together experts, exhibitions and debates on these three key areas of smart technology and their potential to transform our societies.
+The third edition of our Smart ABC Programme at ITU Telecom World 2019 focuses on the latest technological, business and policy developments in these fields – and how they can be used for the benefit of humankind.

 As machines rapidly gain the ability to learn, improve and make calculated decisions, AI is performing more and more tasks beyond human capability, or previously thought to rely on human experience and creativity.
 AI is increasingly driving solutions across all industry sectors, learning from billions of connected objects in IoT applications to create continuously evolving ecosystems of intelligent devices.